 Encryption assumes that uber-complex codes take a very, very long time to crack.
-And even if a machine could brute force the algorithm, we cycle out our certificates every so often to ensure we stay one step ahead of the game.
+And if a machine could brute force the algorithm, we cycle out our certificates every so often ensuring we stay one step ahead of the game.

 However, according to SecureWorld, “...it is possible to create unique algorithms for quantum computers (e.g. “Shor’s algorithm”) that dramatically reduce the time it takes to break these algorithms.”